 1969-1976) The Mark III body had a series of modifications, larger doors with concealed hinges, larger rear windows.
 The original hinged number plate on the trunk lid was replaced with a large color-coded rear lamp.

 1976-2000) The Mark IV-VII changes included a front rubber mounted subframe, 8.4-in disc brakes, plastic wheel arches, and backup lights.
 An upgraded engine debuted in 1980 followed with later incremental improvements.
-In 1990, engine mounting points were moved forward to accommodate 78 cu-in power engines with the HIF carb version.
+In 1990, the mounting brackets for the engine were moved ahead to make room for 78 cu-in power engines with the HIF carb version.

 1980s-1990s) Many special editions were released that made the car a fashion icon and made it an asset for sale to BMW as part of the Rover Group.
 Under BMW, Mini was given an airbag to comply with European safety legislation.